Managing Director for Siemens Digital factory

 Negotiating Contracts, Agreements, Terms & Conditions – Keeping it simple… or not! – Using standard formats – Suppliers & Customers

-Realising the potential of Generation X, Millennials and Generation Z, now and in the future
+Understanding and capitalising from the potential of Gen X, Millennials and Gen Z employees now and in the future